wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 ## Camera lifecycle

 ### Initializing the lifecycle
-CameraX API binds all event in camera into a lifecycle.
+CameraX API binds all events in a camera into a lifecycle.
 To preview captured image sequence, we need to add to the main layout a `PreviewView` component:

 ```xml